-To pick the best cooler, we need to understand what we’ll be using it for.
+To pick the best camping cooler, we need to understand what we’ll be using it for.
 Will it be for weekend trips to the campground?
 Are we taking food for 2 people or 12?

 Some coolers even come with advanced features like integrated cup holders, fold out trays, or even auxiliary batteries for charging phones or powering the Bluetooth speaker for the party.

-Quick Answer: The 5 Best Camping Coolers For 2017
+Quick Answer: The Best Camping Cooler

 - Pelican Products ProGear Elite Cooler